Begin Your Career with FPD.

 Step 2

-Written Exam (Waived for Academy Graduates)
+Written Exam (waived for Academy Graduates and Lateral Officers)

+Sharpen that No. 2 pencil — it’s time to take the NTN Law Enforcement Exam.
 To register, visit http://nationaltestingnetwork.com and make sure Fremont Police Department is checked.
 This test is pass/fail, Fremont PD applicants must score 65% on the video portion, 70% on reading, and 70% on writing.

 Alternatively, FPD also will accept POST PELLETB scores.
 This test is pass/fail, and Fremont PD applicants must receive a 49 or higher.